anthonytruongg/anthonytruongg/README.md

 # About Me :)

 - 👋 Hi, I’m @anthonytruongg, a Computer Engineering Student!
-- 😇 I am a Self Taught Full Stack Developer.
-I spend my summer and winter breaks from school learning :)
-- 👀 I’m interested in web development, machine learning, and AI.
+- 👀 I’m interested in software development, machine learning, and AI.
 - 💪 When I am not coding, I enjoy playing video games and keeping an active lifestyle.
 - 🌱 I’m currently building projects out with React, Express, Node, and MongoDB.
-- 💞 I am currently open to any job opportunities (internships), as well as to collaborate on any projects!

 # Contact: